invertase/react-native-firebase/docs/index.md

 }
 ```

-Next, rebuild your app as described in the ["Adding custom native code"](https://docs.expo.io/workflow/customizing/) guide.
+Next, you need to use the `expo prebuild --clean` command as described in the ["Adding custom native code"](https://docs.expo.io/workflow/customizing/) guide to rebuild your app with the plugin changes.
+If this command isn't run, you'll encounter connection errors to Firebase.

 Config plugins are only required for React Native Firebase modules, which require custom native installation steps - e.g. modifying the Xcode project, `Podfile`, `build.gradle`, `AndroidManifest.xml` etc. Packages without native steps required will work out of the box.